shead-custom-design/buildcat/docs/support.rst

 * http://buildcat.readthedocs.io

-Visit our GitHub repository for access to source code, continuous integration test results, issue tracker, and the wiki:
+Visit our GitHub repository for access to source code, test results, issue tracker, and the wiki:

 * http://github.com/shead-custom-design/buildcat